ergottli/Hack-GENESIS/README.md

 # ![freeLogo](https://user-images.githubusercontent.com/49564849/68621524-05391080-04e1-11ea-907f-c0314c61416f.jpeg)

-MOL.VR - это инструмент с открытым исходным кодом созданый для поиска информации о веществе в БД с помощью камеры вашего телефона или планшета.
-Quick search information about a substance and in databases using the camera of your phone or tablet.
+MOL.VR - is an open source tool designed to search for information about a substance in the database using the camera of your phone or tablet.
 ##

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.